Muhammad al-Yaqoubi: Career

 Al-Yaqoubi started teaching Qur'an studies and recitation at the Darwishiyya Mosque at the age of 11.
 He delivered his first Friday sermon at the age of 14 at al-Saadaat Mosque, was appointed as Friday Imam and speaker (Khatib) at the age of 17 and was appointed as a teacher of Islamic studies at the age of 20.

 In the mid-2000s, al-Yaqoubi returned to Syria and began preaching and teaching the Islamic sciences such as Aqidah (Islamic theology), Tafsir (Qur'anic exegesis), Hadith (Prophetic tradition), Tasawwuf (Sciences of the heart), Fiqh (Islamic jurisprudence), Usul (origins and fundamentals), Mustalah (hadith terminology), and Nahw (Arabic grammar).

 Al-Yaqoubi previously resided in Damascus and was a public teacher at institutions there.
 He taught Islamic theology at the Umayyad Mosque; and he held the position of Jumu'ah Khatib (Friday speaker) at the Jami' al-Hasan Mosque; at the Mosque of Ibn Arabi, he taught from al-Risalah of Abd al-Karīm ibn Hawāzin Qushayri and Shamaail Tirmidhi of Tirmidhi.
 He was a public speaker in both Arabic and English.
 In June 2011, al-Yaqoubi was forced into exile by the Assad government and moved to Morocco.

+Al-Yaqoubi is also a prolific poet, authoring poems such as al-Buhur al-Shadhiliyya (The Shadhili Oceans) and The Moroccan Revelations.

 Al-Yaqoubi is currently writing, publishing new works and continuing to teach under Sacred Knowledge, an initiative dedicated to the spreading of orthodox Islam.